LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Branch Row Data

 The TypeScript interface for DataResponseBranchItem is shown below.
-For details, see the API reference.

 export interface DataResponseBranchItem {